Oh no! The orientation of my photo is wrong. If only it were a tiny bit wider or taller!

 Boom!
 My image is now ready to post to Instagram in 4 by 5 without losing the top and bottom of the falls!

-Extending the Canvas with the Content-Aware Fill
+Method 2: the Content-Aware Fill

 The Content-Aware Fill option is even easier than the last method.
 However, it doesn’t work as well on all photos.
 For example, it didn’t work too well on my waterfall image.
 It struggled to fill in that jungle on the sides.